BTCP’s stance on divorce, relating to pastor qualifications

 BTCP cannot be used to train men who have been divorced, or women, to be pastors.
 Anyone other than a pastor may be trained and equipped through the BTCL program and receive a BTCL certificate of completion rather than a BTCP certificate.

-For BTCL students, the above qualifications regarding character and motivation should be true as well, even though the biblical qualifications for pastors would not directly apply.
+For BTCL students, the qualifications regarding character and motivation should be true as well, even though the biblical qualifications for pastors would not directly apply.

 Statement on the use of the BTCP or BTCL curriculum for training men who have been divorced.